MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

 \subsubsection{Three-Agent Road Crossing}

 We consider another environment called ``Road Crossing'' that involves three agents that are trying to avoid one another while on their way to their respective goal locations on a unitless X-Y coordinate plane.
 This environment demonstrates a need for agents to not only select a different mode of execution, as was the case in the ``Swap'' environment, but also to wait for other agents to pass before continuing to avoid collision.
 The state and action dimensions for each agent are both two (an x-y coordinate pair), and the agents are assumed to be holonomic point robots with single-integrator dynamics.
+We include this to test temporal coordination.
 A visualization of the environment and expert demonstration trajectories is shown in Fig.~\ref{fig:road-env}.
+Unlike the Swap environment, this setting does not have explicitly defined discrete modes; demonstrations were collected from varied collision-avoidance interactions without enforcing a predefined distribution over behaviors.